The following words and terms, when used in this division,

 American Indians, Eskimos, Aleuts, or Native Hawaiians; and

-a U.S. citizen, born or naturalized, or a human being who is not a
+(D) is a U.S. citizen, born or naturalized, or a service-disabled

-(23) Resident of the State of Texas--Qualifying owners
+(18) Resident of the State of Texas-- An individual

-(A) physically reside in the state for a period of
+(A) physically resides in the state for a period of

-not less than 12 consecutive months prior to submitting an application
+not less than six consecutive months prior to submitting an application

-for HUB certification, and list Texas as their residency in their
+for HUB certification, and lists Texas as their residency in their

 most recent tax return submitted to the U.S. Internal Revenue Service,

-(B) have established, to the satisfaction of the comptroller,
+(B) has established, to the satisfaction of the comptroller,

 a Texas domicile for a period of time sufficient to demonstrate their